lyfdomain/CombDPI/README.md

 # Quick Start
 to reproduce our results:
 1. Download and unzip our code files
-2. Run data_devide_davis.py (data_devide_drugbank.py) to reproduce cross-validation data for each fold.
+2. Run data_devide_davis.py (or data_devide_drugbank.py) to reproduce cross-validation data for each fold.
-3. Run CombDPI_davis.py (CombDPI_drugbank.py) to predict and evaluate our prediction results.
+3. Run CombDPI_davis.py (or CombDPI_drugbank.py) to predict and evaluate our prediction results.

 # Noteworthy
 The similarity matrices in the dataset/drugbank/similarity_matrices.zip package need to be extracted into the dataset/drugbank folder